Weeknotes: February 9–13, 2026

 Monday, August 11

 I didn't expect to grieve so heavily for Briggs.
-I hadn't lived with him for four years when he died, but his passing stirred up a emotions I didn't realize I'd been harboring.
+I hadn't lived with him for four years when he died, but his passing stirred up emotions I didn't realize I'd been harboring.
 My brother says "cats are different, they span multiple eras."
 He's right.
 Briggs was the last connection to several different parts of my life.

 This morning I'm a little more myself.
 I listen to Robert Shaw Chorale's ridiculous, but transcendent Sea Shanties album, then Jules Shear's debut.
 Next up is Joan Shelley's beautiful self-titled album from 2017.
 I get halfway through the first song then remove it from the platter.
 Too sad.